janderssonse/changelog-tag/README.md

 #### Run alternative 3: Run as a container image

-There is a helpscript which will mount ssh agent and more for you.
+There is a helpscript which will mount ssh agent and more for you, expecting Podman

 ```console
 /path/to/repo/you/just/cloned/scripts/run_changelog_release_container.sh '--help'